kamranahmedse/developer-roadmap/src/data/roadmaps/blockchain/content/109-dapps/index.md

 # dApps

-A decentralised application (dApp) is an application that can operate autonomously, through the use of smart contracts that run on a blockchain.
+A decentralized application (dApp) is an application that can operate autonomously, through the use of smart contracts that run on a blockchain.
 Like traditional applications, dApps provide some function or utility to its users.

 Visit the following resources to learn more: